BenCos17/ben-cogs/loan/docs.md

 - All balances are integers (no decimals).
 - If you try to repay more than you owe, only the remaining balance will be repaid and you will be notified.
 - Review channels can be set for both guild and global loan requests for pending review notifications.
+- DM notifications can be enabled to notify users when their loan is approved or denied.
 - Only the bot owner can set the global review channel or global interest settings in global mode.
 - Admins can set per-guild review channels and interest settings in guild mode.